aws/aws-sam-cli/README.md

 ### Debugging Applications

-Both `sam local invoke` and `sam local start-api` support remote debugging of your functions.
+Both `sam local invoke` and `sam local start-api` support local debugging of your functions.

-To run SAM CLI with remote debugging support enabled, just specify `--debug-port` or `-d` on the command line.
+To run SAM CLI with debugging support enabled, just specify `--debug-port` or `-d` on the command line.

 ```bash
 # Invoke a function locally in debug mode on port 5858